abbasali-io/cibus-issues/README.md

 ## SSM Page

-- cissue: #13 at the top, move settings menu to User's page via homepage @abbasali-io
 - cissue: #43 mark soldout in the app @abbasali-io
+- ~~cissue: #13 at the top, move settings menu to User's page via homepage @abbasali-io~~
+- ~~cissue: #48 Make the Submit Order button in Stack instead of it being scrolled down out of the page @abbasali-io~~

 ## User Page